Shubhashree26/Shubhashree26/README.md

 - **Power BI** :  Hands-on experience in developing interactive dashboards and reports using Power BI, enabling stakeholders to gain valuable insights.
 [Visit my project portfolio on novyPro](https://www.novypro.com/profile_about/shubhashreemunot)
 - **Tableau** :  Proficient in creating interactive visualizations and dashboards in Tableau to effectively communicate data-driven insights.

+📫 How to reach me:  [munotshubhashree@gmail.com]()
+Let's connect on LinkedIn to discuss more on Data Analytics.
+[My Linkedin Porfile](https://www.linkedin.com/in/shubhashree-munot-91447aa0/)